 “I think women are more serious about getting the deal done during the workday,” Owen added.

-At her former company, Owen first had to work as a secretary to the two vice presidents before she could even work with customer complaints.
+When first starting out, Owen first had to work as a secretary to the two vice presidents before she could even work with customer complaints.
 “I couldn’t have a middle-management job — I was a female and I had to do this,” Owen added.

 But that wasn’t her worst experience in trying to break into a male-dominated industry.
 While at the same firm, which Owen asked TRD not to name in this report, her idea in a company-wide contest won the $1,000 grand prize — except it wasn’t her name that flashed across the screen.
 The company had named her male supervisor — a man she refers to as a very handsome “Mr. Up-and-Comer” — as the winner.
 After raising the issue with the company’s president, who suggested her supervisor would “take her to lunch” in return, Owen resigned that same day.